beckn/protocol-specifications/README.md

 Sometimes the BG may query a Registry via the `lookup` API to get the BPP addresses that _match_ the `context` and then broadcast the message to those BPPs.

 The BPPs immediately respond with ACKs.
-Soon after, the BPPs call the `on_search` API which is sent back to the BG.
-The BG then forwards those requests back to the BAPs.
+Soon after, the BPPs call the `on_search` API of the BAPs.

 To protect the privacy and confidentiality of the end user, it is recommended not to send _Personally Identifiable Information_ (PII) or _transactional information_ in the `message` object when transmitting via a BG.
 The BG should be able to only use the `context` header to perform BPP discovery and routing.